Incident Details

 Subpoena/Legal Order

-Detectives from the Los Angeles County Sheriff’s Department returned Donaghy’s phone to her without searching it on Feb.
-6, 2018, Sheriff’s Commander Steven Katz told the Los Angeles Times.
+The Los Angeles Times reported that the Los Angeles County Sheriff’s Department returned Donaghy’s phone to her on Feb.
+6, 2018, without searching it.

 Nora Donaghy, a journalist and producer working on a documentary series about controversial record producer Marion “Suge” Knight, had her phone seized and searched by two police officers on Jan.
 18, 2018, according to a sealed declaration filed in court and obtained by The Hollywood Reporter.
 She has also been subpoenaed to testify in front of a grand jury about her interview with Knight.